 Training often stops after a single kickoff meeting.
 New hires and part-time agents then struggle to find helpful resources.
 They guess at escalation paths and SLA rules instead of following documented processes.

 Create a lightweight internal support playbook that lives in your knowledge base.
-Cover how your team specifically uses the helpdesk, including escalation procedures, tagging conventions, and common scenarios.
+Cover how your team specifically uses the helpdesk, including escalation procedures, tagging conventions, and common scenarios, and draw on ticket management best practices for modern teams.

 Schedule recurring training moments.
 A 20-minute refresher once a month keeps skills sharp.
 Quick Slack videos when new features roll out prevent knowledge gaps.
 These investments in educating employees pay dividends in operational efficiency and consistent customer experience.